 I firmly believe that the mouth is the way to the heart.
 There is nothing more fulfilling than cooking for my family and friends and seeing their happy faces when they relish my food.
 Their joy brings me such satisfaction.

-I now live in Bay Area in California with my husband, my 10-year-old son, and my fur child — Rhino.
+I now live in New Jersey with my husband, my 12-year-old son, and my fur child — Rhino.
 My husband, Manikandan, is my pillar of strength, and without his constant encouragement and support, I cannot even imagine running this blog.
 He helps me with both technical and non-technical aspects of the blog, and he inspired me to start doing full-length videos.

 And what do I say about my son, Raghav?
 He is my sous chef, and he helps me a lot with photography and food videos.
 He inspires me to cook more and try new recipes.
 A single nod of approval from him takes me to cloud 9 every single time.